burakayy7/blog/_posts/2024-06-10-How-to-start-Arduino.md

 ### Sensors and Actuators

-To build your "toolbelt" for Arduino Projects, this lesson is on "mini-tutorials" on how to operate/use different types of sensors with Arduino.
+To build your "toolbelt" for Arduino Projects, [this lesson is on "mini-tutorials"](https://burakayy.com/blog/arduino-sensors) on how to operate/use different types of sensors with Arduino.
 I cover topics/sensors from simple photoresistors to sensors that require different libraries.

+I am constantly updated this page, so it doesn't cover all of the sensors.

 ### Ardunio Code